GamerBah/govee-control/README.md

 [Click here for instructions/more info.](https://govee.readme.io/reference/applying-for-an-api-key)

 *A note from Govee's site:*
-> Govee only supports one API Key per user tied to your Gove Home account.
+> Govee only supports one API Key per user tied to your Govee Home account.
 > The API Keys are sent to your registered email.
 Keep this API Key safe.
 > If you suspect your API Key is compromised, apply for a new API Key, and a new API Key will be emailed to you,
 > and your previous key will be deleted.